 - Support.
 You must provide more than half of the person’s total support during the calendar year.

-- The standard deduction for a dependent cannot exceed the greater of $1,100 or the sum of $350 plus the individual's earned income up to the standard deduction ($12,400).
+- The standard deduction for a dependent cannot exceed the greater of $1,150 or the sum of $400 (but the total can't be more than the basic standard deduction for your filing status).